steven-midgley/project_one/README.md

 ### 3. **Install OpenSky API**

-**if there is time after completing project tasks with Kaggle data**
+**(Optional: Use the OpenSky API if additional features are needed after completing tasks with the Kaggle data.)**

 - Install OpenSky API dependencies: